openpolitics/manifesto/housing.md

 ## Housing Cooperatives

 We would encourage the creation of housing co-operatives by those who own their own apartment(s)/flat(s)/house(s).
-Housing co-operatives allow the value of direct democracy to (literally) hit home, allow tenants to escape landlord exploitation, and result in the maximization of available living space.
+Housing co-operatives allow the value of direct democracy to (literally) hit home, allow tenants to escape landlord exploitation, and result in the maximisation of available living space.